liplum/LinkMaker/README.md

 ﻿# Link Maker
-A tool help you to make link easily on Windows.
+A tool help you to make symbolic link easily on Windows.